-NURS 449 NURSING CARE CASE MANAGEMENT.
-This course allows students in a seminar format to analyze, discuss and develop collaborative plans of care which reflect patients' needs through a case study format.
+This course allows students in a seminar format to analyze, discuss, and develop collaborative plans of care which reflect patients' needs through such strategies as case studies.
 Case studies will reflect the needs of patients across the lifespan and require management of both chronic and acute problems as they apply to patients in a variety of health care settings including acute care, ambulatory care and home care environments.
 Emphasis is placed on a collaborative and interdisciplinary approach to the management of health care needs.
-Co-requisites:: NURS 434, NURS 436, NURS 440.
+A concentrated 120 hour experience which emphasizes transition from the student role to the graduate role is an integral component of this course.
+The settings which are used provide a realistic environment to: apply knowledge, integrate relevant nursing research, evaluate one's own impact on the collaborative process, and initiate a plan for self-growth.
+Weekly seminars allow for sharing of clinical experiences and discussion of the management of both plans of care and possible barriers to meeting student learning objectives.